 The rosehip oil has anti-aging benefits due to its antioxidant property.
 It is high in vitamin A and Vitamin C which are the perfect nutrients needed to remove fine lines and wrinkles.
 They encourage healthy skin cell production.
 Retinoic acid(Vitamin A) and Vitamin C are important to cell production and growth.
 They also stimulate fibroblasts, the cells responsible for developing tissue that keeps skin firm and healthy, in the deep layers of your skin.

-How to use: Mix 1 ml of rosehip oil with 1/2 ml of vitamin E oil and apply to skin twice a day.
-You can apply anywhere on the skin like loose skin of stomach, saggy skin, face or under eye area.
+How to use: Mix 1 ml of rosehip oil with 1 drop of geranium essential oil and apply to skin twice a day.
+You can apply anywhere on the skin like loose skin of stomach, saggy skin and face.
 The amount of oil can be moderated accordingly.
 You can store the mixture in a dark colored glass bottle for further use.

 2. Removes Age Spots and Dark Spots